Head of Responsible InvestmentsKLP

 We have engaged several ship owners on responsible ship recycling practices.
 We are currently engaging companies and tax, climate change, deforestation and sustainable protein.
 When engaging companies – we are one of many forces influencing a company’s business.
 Some recent examples of companies we have included again after divestment, because of improved practices include Petrobras, Walmart, Yahoo

-Jeanett Bergan, Head of Responsible Investments, KLP, will speak at the upcoming Institutional Connect Virtual Forum.
+Jeanett Bergan, Head of Responsible Investments, KLP, spoke at Institutional Connect Virtual Forum in October 2020